ethering/basespace-help/_docs/articles/tutorials/plan-neoprep-runs.md

 {% endstep %}

 {% callout note, NOTE %}
-Alternatively, you can create Biological Samples in BaseSpace before step 4 above by following the instructions in [Create a new Biological Sample](/articles/tutorials/create-new-biological-samples/) or import one using the instructions in [How to Import Biological Samples](/articles/tutorials/import-biological-samples/).
+Alternatively, you can create Biological Samples in BaseSpace Hub before step 4 above by following the instructions in [Create a new Biological Sample](/articles/tutorials/create-new-biological-samples/) or import one using the instructions in [How to Import Biological Samples](/articles/tutorials/import-biological-samples/).
 {% endcallout %}